csongorb/devolutionizer/process/dialogue.md

 Okay bye.
 (Still weird to talk in the repo, but that's how most new things feel like, right?
 Pippin has definitely managed to have full conversations with himself this way.)

+## 2025-04-08 Csongor: The Core?

+Feel free to challenge me / this with questions!
+I get it, it is very close to being *just* a git client.
+But a Git client is nerdy.
+This (the player) is / can be cool.
+You know, not Windows, but Apple.
+And I really, really strongly believe that this idea of showing versions *next to* each other, at the same time, not just after each other, is special.
+The difference is small, but important, we have to emphasize it!
+And we must not forget it, because if we do... yeah, its just a Git client.

+Just an idea (sorry, one of those again):
+What if we made more of a distinction between the Editor and the Player?
+Any chance to make the Editor an online tool that eats a local (or online?) repository and makes an offline Player out of it?
+Wouldn't that almost make things easier in the general setup?

+Let's talk (on Thursday?)!